Code-Institute-Submissions/dirk-gently/README.md

 ### Media
 - The logo was created with an image from [Wikimedia Commons](https://commons.wikimedia.org/).
-- The background image is from [Max Pixel](https://www.maxpixel.net/).
-- The profile photos on the About page are stock images from [Pexels](https://www.pexels.com/).
+- All the other images are free Creative Commons images, downloaded from [Pixabay](https://pixabay.com/).

 ### Acknowledgements
 The design of the header, footer and contact form is based on the User Centric Frontend Development mini-project and the design of the main area is based on "Bootstrapping Your Next Big Idea".